seanwest1/seanwest1.github.io/_posts/Media-centre-series-part-1-Bad-Omens.md

 just works, I'd be paying for this somehow.

-I had my setup guides open, everything was going well the terminal (where you give commands and recive output from the computer) was all working for me.
+I had my setup guides open, everything was going well the terminal (where you give commands and receive output from the computer) was all working for me.
 And if I really got stuck I could dump there error message into chat gpt.

 I got into a flow state, I was having fun so I didn't realise it was getting late, I set up a basic firewall